Robert-BoMiao/Robert-BoMiao.github.io/_posts/2020-02-07-Object-Detection.md

 **Highlight: Proposal sensitive score map with k\*k\*10 channels**

 In the work, the authors proposed a proposal sensitive score map like R-FCN.
-However, the proposed score map only contain k\*k\*10 channels.
+However, the proposed score map only contains k\*k\*10 channels.
 Therefore, less memory will be needed compared with R-FCN (k\*k\*(C+1)).
 Finally a fully connected layer was used to extract high-level feature.

 <img src="https://raw.githubusercontent.com/Robert-BoMiao/Robert-BoMiao.github.io/master/images/object_detection/lightheadrcnn.png" width="600" alt="lightheadrcnn">